omartarekmoh/fire-detection-with-yolov8-deployed/README.md

 1. Ensure you have a Flask server running to receive the frames.

-2. To start capturing and sending frames, run:
+2. To start the server, run:
     ```bash
     python app.py
+    ```
+3. To start capturing and sending frames, run:
+    ```bash
+    python send.py
     ```

 ## Project Overview